DashboardCode/BsMultiSelect/README.md

 There are many similar plugins but this reuses maximum of Bootrap 4 styles and code.
 In many cases it can be adjusted for your Bootsrap theme without editing CSS or with minimal efforts.

-There are two modes: you can use plugin with or without its external CSS.
+There are two modes of usage: you can use plugin with or without external CSS.

-1. There is a possibility to use plugin without adding CSS file/rules (means, without `BsMultiSelect.(s)css`) just adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.
+1. There is a possibility to use plugin without CSS file/rules (means, without `BsMultiSelect.(s)css`) but adjusting styling parameters in javascript: this is default `useCssPatch=true` mode.

 2. If you are building your project CSS file form SASS then use `useCssPatcch=false` mode and link [./scss/BsMultiSelect.scss](https://github.com/DashboardCode/BsMultiSelect/blob/master/scss/BsMultiSelect.scss) to your project.
 SCSS file utilize your Bootstrap theme variables.
 Other use case is traditional (not involving SASS): copy static [./dist/css/BsMultiSelect.css](https://github.com/DashboardCode/BsMultiSelect/blob/master/dist/css/BsMultiSelect.css) and manually adjust it for your theme.